 - Handling evictions diplomatically

-Unfortunately, completing these common tasks requires a lot of work and direct contact with tenants.
+Unfortunately, completing these everyday tasks requires a lot of work and direct contact with tenants.
 A property manager can act as a professional contact between you and the tenant, lessening the burden for you.
 With a property manager, collecting rent and conducting other related business is a routine transaction rather than a hassle.

 Having a property manager is especially worth the cost when you have more than three units to manage.
 The more properties you have, the more you’ll have to deal with repairs, leases, disputes, and much more.
 Having someone to help you with these tasks will make operations more efficient, keep tenants happy, and give you the peace of mind that everything is running smoothly.